 Any patient with a wound listed above should receive tetanus immunoglobulin (TIG) as soon as possible, even if they have been vaccinated.
 Tetanus immunoglobulin contains antibodies that kill Clostridium tetani.
 It is injected into a vein and provides immediate short-term protection against tetanus.

 TIG is just short-term and does not replace the long-term effects of vaccination.
-Experts say that TIG injections can be safely administered to pregnant and breastfeeding mothers.
+Experts say that

 Doctors may prescribe penicillin or metronidazole for tetanus treatment.
 These antibiotics prevent the bacterium from multiplying and producing the neurotoxin that causes muscle spasms and stiffness.